dreadnode/rigging/docs/topics/tools.md

 Every tool assigned to the `ChatPipeline` will be processed by calling [`.get_description()`][rigging.tool.Tool.get_description] and a minimal tool-use prompt will be injected as, or appended to, the system message.

-!!! warning "The Curse of Complexity"

-    Everything we add to the context window of a model introduces variance to it's outputs.
-    Even the way we name parameters and tools can have a large impact on whether a model elects to output a tool call and how frequently or late it does so.
-For this reason tool calling in Rigging might not be the best way to accomplish your goals.

-    Consider different approaches to your problem like isolating fixed input/output pairs and building a dedicated generation process around those, or pushing the model to think more about selecting from a series of "actions" it should take rather than "tools" it should use are part of a conversation.

-    You also might consider a pipeline where incoming messages are scanned against a list of possible tools, and fork the generation process with something like [`.then`][rigging.chat.ChatPipeline.then] instead.